 SAARC is a diverse club with many skills and activities available through our members.
 Anything from assisting you with antenna assembly and erection, to measuring the performance of your equipment and antennas.

-into as new operating condition.
-As well we have a huge reservoir of knowledge when it comes to creating equipment and antennas by people who have plenty of experience.
+Technical Assistance: We have experienced electronics technicians capable of repairing and aligning any type or vintage of equipment and putting it back into as-new operating condition.
+As well, we have a huge reservoir of knowledge when it comes to creating equipment and antennas by people who have plenty of experience.

 Monthly Meetings: You can learn new techniques on just about anything dealing with ham radio and will rub shoulders with some of the most experienced amateur radio operators in the province of Alberta.
 Come on out and join us.
 The meetings are fun and educational.
 We often have guest speakers that we bring in from all across the province to dazzle and delight us.
 Everyone is welcome!

 Events: Every year we put together a field day event that is well attended and is open to everyone to participate.
 Field day is an emergency simulation with tight rules set by the American Radio Relay League (ARRL) and it takes talent and energy to setup a complete station in an hour and be on the air having conversations (QSO) with other stations around the globe using emergency power.

-We hold social events from time to time as well with the whole family invited to participate.
+We also hold social events from time to time as well with the whole family invited to participate.
 These events provide us all with a way to meet the others and their families and have a fun time together.
 For instance one of our members puts on an annual Corn Roast at his property that everyone is welcome to.

-Our Repeater: We also are the keepers of our excellent repeater VE6CAM on 146.88 Mhz.
-This repeater is located 50 km north east of Lethbridge on the Black Spring Ridge.
+Our Repeater: We also are the keepers of our excellent repeater VE6CAM on 146.88 MHz.
+This repeater is located 50 km north west of Lethbridge on the Black Spring Ridge.
 It provides coverage all over southern Alberta and is entirely off the grid in terms of power.